 David Robertson has made frequent guest appearances with the orchestra since 1995.
 Contemporary music plays a central role in his broad repertoire.
 Robertson feels as none other that all composers have their own individual language and need their own approach.
 The mysterious and seductive sound worlds of Ligeti’s Atmosphères and Morton Feldman’s Coptic Light have become modern classics.

 Similarly, the Dutch composer Otto Ketting, who died in 2012, bridged the gap between the avant-garde and wider audiences without making concessions.
 At an early age, he stunned audiences with his propelling, jazzy Pas de deux.

-The Austrian Beat Furrer embarks on a completely new adventure with each of his compositions.
+The Swiss-Austrian Beat Furrer embarks on a completely new adventure with each of his compositions.
 That’s why it’s impossible to predict how his first work for the Concertgebouworkest will sound.
 We do know that he’s using early sixteenth-century texts in which the Spanish Jesuit Bartolomée de las Casas appeals against the demise of Indian cultures.
 An appropriate lament composed by his contemporary and compatriot Cristóbal de Morales also features on the programme.

 The world premiere of Beat Furrer’s Sechs Gesänge has been made possible with the support of Pro Helvetia.